+In addition to the PLBFGS method, we also use the preconditioned nonlinear conjugate gradient (PNLCG) method~\cite{22ref,23ref}.
+We first describe one iteration from step $k-1$ to step $k$ ($k=1,2,\cdots$) without a preconditioner.

-$\lambda_k$ is given by line search satisfying the strong Wolfe conditions with an initial guess $\lambda_k = 1$.
-The scalar coefficient $\beta_k$ has multiple calculation formulas, see~\cite{23ref}.
-Notable $\beta_k$ formulas include: Polak-Ribière ($\beta_k^{PR}$)~\cite{25ref}, Hestenes–Stiefel ($\beta_k^{HS}$)~\cite{26ref}, Fletcher–Reeves ($\beta_k^{FR})$~\cite{27ref}, and Dai-Yuan($\beta_k^{DY}$)~\cite{39ref}.
-We adopt the Polak-Ribière $\beta_k$ formula, defined as:
+Here, $\alpha_k$ is obtained by a line search that satisfies the strong Wolfe conditions, with initial guess $\alpha_k=1$.
+The choice of $\beta_k$ has a strong effect on performance~\cite{23ref}.
+Common choices include the Polak–Ribière($\beta_k^{PR}$)~\cite{25ref}, Hestenes–Stiefel($\beta_k^{HS}$) ~\cite{26ref}, Fletcher–Reeves($\beta_k^{FR}$)~\cite{27ref}, and Dai-Yuan($\beta_k^{DY}$)~\cite{39ref} formulas.
+In this work, we use the Polak–Ribière formula: